Does paint go bad?

 - Inside the paint can, is there any mold/mildew?
 (You’ll know from that funky smell).

 - Has the paint begun to dry up?
 (If it sloshes like liquid, it might be ok, but might not).

 Your paint did not expired if the answer to ALL of the questions is all “no”

 Did you fail the test?
 Then read how to get rid of expired paint, below.

 Did you pass?
 Next, we show you how to strain paint for use.
-Usually, you will need to strain the chips out.
+Usually, you will need

 - How Long is Paint Good For?
 Until Hell Freezes Over!